Plan Your Visit

 Flagstaff AZ, 86001

-That being said, snow, rain, and clouds can sometimes prevent us from opening the telescopes as usual.
-But never fear: in the event of inclement weather, we offer plenty of indoor talks, tours, and exhibits for you to enjoy during your visit!
+Snow, rain, and clouds can sometimes prevent us from opening the telescopes as usual.
+In the event of inclement weather, we offer plenty of indoor talks, tours, and exhibits for you to enjoy during your visit!

 *with an official weather station.